Which school do you want to support?

 The APA recommendations include: |

-Behavior programs aim to modify an area of behavior for a specific age-group.
+Behavior programs aim to modify an area of behavior for a specific age group.
 Some are preventative programs for all children and others work as interventions.
-Restorative justice and Positive Behavioral Intervention Systems (PBIS) are two common examples.
+Restorative justice is a process for working with students (both the victim and the accused perpetrator) to come to an individualized solution that repairs the harms caused by crime.
+Students often meet face-to-face in small groups to talk out their grievances and come to a personalized solution to the problem together.
+Positive Behavioral Intervention Systems (PBIS) is another common example.
 The research literature also makes a strong case that parents and community members have a strong role to play.

-All California school districts must include school climate outcome measures beginning with their 2014-15 Local Control Accountability Plan (LCAP).
+All California school districts must include school climate outcome measures in their Local Control Accountability Plan (LCAP).

 All California school districts must include school climate outcome measures in their Local Control Accountability Plan (LCAP).
 The required indicators include pupil suspension and expulsion rates, to which local measures of safety and school connectedness can be added.

-Organizations such as the Ella Baker Center (a Full Circle grant recipient) provide a valuable public service by intervening to help at-risk kids stay in school and out of trouble.
-Full Circle has also supported the Niroga Institute, which has studied approaches to reducing school violence and conflict by teaching students techniques of self-control through the practice of yoga.
+School communities don't have to invent their own programs to reduce conflict — they can turn to organizations that already focus on the issue.
+For example, the Ella Baker Center for Human Rights has a strong record of helping schools intervene to help at-risk kids stay in school and out of trouble.
+The Niroga Institute has studied approaches to reducing school violence and conflict by teaching students techniques of self-control through the practice of yoga.

 Although there is plenty of room for improvement, there is also plenty of reason for optimism about school safety.
 By every available measure, schools appear to be growing safer.
 The National Center for Education Statistics (NCES) collects survey data about incidents, and the long-term trend is clearly good.
-(The chart shows the percentage of students age 12-18 who reported having been a victim during the previous 12 months.
-Click it for more.)
+(The chart shows the percentage of students aged 12-18 who reported having been a victim during the previous 12 months. using data from the survey.
+More data can be found in the 2021 Report on Indicators of School Crime and Safety.

 This lesson concludes this chapter on "places for learning."
 The next chapter examines the "stuff" of learning, including curriculum, assessments, technology, and more.